Wētā: Cave wētā

 The 60 species of cave wētā or tokoriro are only very distant relatives of the other types of wētā, being classified in several genera of subfamily Macropathinae in family Rhaphidophoridae.

 They have extra-long antennae, and may have long, slender legs and a passive demeanour.
 Although they have no hearing organs on their front legs like species of Hemideina and Deinacrida, some (such as Talitropsis) are very sensitive to ground vibrations sensed through pads on their feet.
 Specialised hairs on the cerci and organs on the antennae are also sensitive to low-frequency vibrations in the air.

 Although some do live in caves, most species (e.g. Talitropsis sedilloti) live in the forest among leaf litter, logs, under bark (e.g. Isoplectron), inside tree holes (e.g. Neonetus sp.) and amongst rocks in the mountains (e.g. Pharmacus).
 Cave-dwelling species may be active within the confines of their caves during the daytime, and those individuals close to cave entrances venture outside at night.

 Conservation

 Although wētā had native predators in the form of birds (especially the weka and kiwi), reptiles, and bats before the arrival of humans, introduced species such as cats, hedgehogs, rats (including kiore) and mustelids have caused a sharp increase in the rate of predation.
 They are also vulnerable to habitat destruction caused by humans and modification of their habitat caused by introduced browsers.
-New Zealand's Department of Conservation considers 16 of the 70 species at risk.
+New Zealand's Department of Conservation considers 16 of the over 100 species at risk.
 Programmes to prevent extinctions have been implemented since the 1970s.

 Some especially endangered species are tracked by radio beacons.

 In popular culture

-New Zealanders Peter Jackson, Richard Taylor, and Jamie Selkirk founded visual effects company Weta Digital, naming it after the insect.
-The business was later renamed as Wētā FX.
+New Zealanders Peter Jackson, Richard Taylor, and Jamie Selkirk founded visual effects company Weta Digital (now known as Wētā FX), naming it after the insect.
+One of Jackson's films, King Kong, has among the Skull Island fauna oversized versions of the giant wētās, referred to with the scientific name "Deinacrida rex" or "Wētā-rex".